rayallll/the_elderwood_windows/README.md

 Based on player feedback, the game includes a detailed tutorial system at the beginning to help players understand the controls, objectives, and mechanics of the game. <br><br>

+**10. Health System**

+The game includes a health system for the main character.
+Players must manage their health carefully, especially when interacting with fierce animals or exploring dangerous areas.
+If the character's health reaches zero, the player will lose all collected items and resources, adding a risk element to the gameplay.
+Health can be restored using items found or purchased in the game. <br><br>

 - **Designed Mindmap**